IgniteUI/igniteui-docfx/en/components/date-picker.md

 Users can also customize the Date Picker's font by using the various text properties of the control.
 They are: `TextColor`, `TextFontFamily`, `TextFontSize`, `TextFontStyle`, and `TextFontWeight`.

-## Required Modules

-The Date Picker component requires the following modules to be registered:

-<div class="divider--half"></div>

-## Code Snippet
+### Setting Initial Value

-The following code demonstrates how add and set the value of the `DatePicker` component:
+The following code demonstrates how to add and set the value of the `DatePicker` component:

+### Customization

+The following code demonstrates how to customize the `DatePicker` component by setting the color of the icon and hiding the clear button: